oliverSI/GATK4_Best_Practice/README.md

 # GATK4 Best Practice Nextflow Pipeline
-**GATK4 Best Practice Nextflow Pipeline** is a bioinformatics pipeline for variant calling based on the GATK best practice.
+**GATK4 Best Practice Nextflow Pipeline** is a variant calling pipeline for human whole genome sequencing based on the GATK best practice.

 ## Requirements
 * <a href="https://www.nextflow.io/">NextFlow</a>